ybs294000/SalaryScope/docs/USER_GUIDE.md

 If you forget your password, click **Forgot Password**, enter your email, and follow the instructions in the reset email.
 The reset link expires after 1 hour.

 Sessions expire after 24 hours and require re-login.

+### 2.5 AI Assistant Access

+- **Local development:** the AI Assistant can be used without login for testing.
+- **Streamlit Cloud:** you must be logged in to use the AI Assistant.
+- The assistant is grounded in SalaryScope context and is best used for:
+  - app help
+  - explanation of displayed results
+  - negotiation drafts and talking points
+  - recruiter-friendly resume or report wording
+  - cautious job-title clarification or career suggestions

+The AI Assistant can make mistakes.
+Always review important details before relying on them.

 ---